 As a standalone feature, Instagram DMs do not include the option to mass DM segmented lists of followers.
 However, you can create group chats and send a single message to up to 32 users, including both followers and non-followers.
 Keep in mind that with the group chat feature, when one person responds everyone else in the group will see their response.

-Before you attempt a mass DM campaign, be sure you study Instagram’s community guidelines.
+Before you attempt a mass Direct Message campaign, be sure you study Instagram’s community guidelines.
 Your promotions must not be in violation of the rules.
 Businesses should pay extra attention not to spam by artificially collecting likes, followers, or shares or contacting others for commercial purposes without their consent.
 In other words, only send promotional sales messaging to people who follow you.

 Next, How to Keep Your Instagram DMs Engaging